hsanborn/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [WRONG] Pneumothorax
 [WRONG] Pleural effusion

-# Question 19
-What is the preferred method of evaluation for intrathoracic injuries?

-[RIGHT] CT scan
-[WRONG] MRI
-[WRONG] Oblique chest x-ray
+Question 19 removed - not something a nurse needs to know.

-# Question 20
+Question 20 removed - not accurate
-What diagnostic test can be used at a patient’s bedside for triage and identification of life-threatening injuries?

-[RIGHT] Point-of-care ultrasound
-[WRONG] CT scan
-[WRONG] Chest x-ray

 # Question 21
-Management of a pneumothorax depends on what?
+Management of a pneumothorax depends on what initial assessment?

 [RIGHT] Clinical presentation
 [WRONG] Oxygen saturation